 swansea city

-If you want to live by the beach and be amongst nature during your retirement, living in or around Swansea might be a smart choice.
+If you’d like to live by the beach and be amongst nature during your retirement, living in or around Swansea might be a smart choice.

-The average house price in Swansea is approximately £199,282, making it one of the UK’s more affordable cities – and you can enjoy access to the gorgeous Gower Peninsula and a variety of parks and green spaces.
-You’ll also be in close proximity to many National Trust attractions, like the manor house and castle ruins at Dinefwr.
+The average house price in Swansea is approximately £219,666, meaning it’s one of the UK’s more affordable cities – and you can enjoy access to the gorgeous Gower Peninsula and a variety of parks and green spaces.
+You’ll also be near many National Trust attractions, such as the manor house and castle ruins at Dinefwr.

-Swansea City itself is friendly and welcoming, and safe.
-And while there are plenty of pubs, restaurants, and cinemas here, the eye-popping coastline is the main draw.
-So, it could be a lovely place to retire if you want to enjoy a balance of urban and coastal life.
+Swansea City is friendly and welcoming.
+And while it has plenty of pubs, restaurants, and cinemas, the eye-popping coastline is the main draw.
+So, it’s the perfect place to retire if you’d like to be somewhere you can admire the scenery every morning.

 4. Sussex